-2.7 Forecast-Actuality Significance Test
+1.7 Forecast-Actuality Significance Test

-Box and Tiao (1976b) described an omnibus significance test for detecting whether an intervention has occurred.
-If a_t , t = T, ..., n, denote the one-step-ahead prediction errors of an assumed model, then the test statistic may be written as $Q = \sum{t=1}^{n} a_t^2 / \sigma{\mathbf{a}}^2$.
-If the intervention has no effect, then Q is approximately chi-squared distributed on m = n - T + 1 degrees of freedom.
+Box and Tiao (1976b) described an omnibus significance test for detecting if an intervention has occurred.
+If a_t , t = T, ..., n denote the one-step ahead prediction errors of an assumed model, then the test statistic may be written, $Q = \sum{t=T}^{n} a_t^2 / \sigma_a^2$.
+If the intervention has no effect, Q is approximately χ^2 -distributed on m = n - T + 1 df.
 This significance test is easy to apply and does not require specification of an intervention model and its estimation.
-However, as might be expected, the loss of power can be considerable, as we now demonstrate.
+However, as might be expected, the loss of power can be considerable as will now be demonstrated.

-3. ILLUSTRATIVE APPLICATIONS
+2. ILLUSTRATIVE APPLICATIONS

-3.1 Traffic Safety and Public Policy
+2.1 Traffic Safety and Public Policy

 On May 1, 1996, liquor bar closing time in Ontario was changed from 1 AM to 2 AM.
-In a proposed intervention analysis, we wished to examine the possible effect of this change on late-night automobile fatalities.
-The data for this study comprised the total number of fatalities each month in Ontario during the hours of 11 PM to 4 AM for a period of years before and after May 1, 1996.
-For comparison, we also collected similar time series data for Michigan and New York.
-Data for this analysis were expensive to obtain, because raw records needed to be assembled, cleaned, and aggregated from sources in various jurisdictions.
-Initially, we planned to obtain monthly time series on the total number of fatalities from January 1994 to December 1998.
-This would yield n = 60 observations, and with the intervention occurring at T = 36.
-At additional cost, we could obtain complete monthly time series covering the period
+In a proposed intervention analysis we wished to examine the possible effect of this change on late-night automobile fatalities.
+The data for this study comprised the total number of fatalities every month in Ontario during the hours of 11PM to 4AM for a period of years before and after May 1, 1996.
+For comparison we also collected similar time series data for Michigan and New York State.
+Data for this analysis were expensive to obtain since raw records needed to be assembled, cleaned and aggregated from sources in various jurisdictions.
+Initially we planned to obtain monthly time series on the the total number of fatalities from January 1994 to December 1998.
+This would yield n = 60 observations and with the intervention occurring at T = 36.
+At additional cost, we could obtain complete monthly time series covering the period January 1992 to December 1998 which corresponds to n = 84 and T = 48.
+We were interested to know if (n = 60, T = 36) or (n = 84, T = 48) would be sufficient to detect change of σ or greater with a reasonably high probability, where σ is the standard deviation of the pre-intervention series.